tutor-web/tutorweb.buildout/docs/settings.rst

 * ``question_cap``: The maximum number of questions of each question type that a student should be allocated.
 Default 100

+Tutor/pupil chat:

+* ``chat_competent_grade``: If a student gets a grade higher than this in a lecture, they can be a tutor.
+Default off

 Coin awards for students:

 * ``award_lecture_answered``: Milli-SMLY awarded for getting grade 5 in a lecture.
 Default 1000